-An intoxication assault charge can be terrifying and puts the brakes on your entire life.
+An intoxication assault charge can be terrifying and put the brakes on your entire life.
 Do not risk having to pay thousands in fines or spending a decade in jail.
-Call an intoxication assault lawyer in Dallas, TX at the Law Offices of Randall B. Isenberg today: 214-696-9253.
+Call a Dallas intoxication assault lawyer at the Law Offices of Randall B. Isenberg today.

 For example, Margaret suffered spinal cord injuries after being hit by an intoxicated driver.
 Her injuries and the resulting damage mean Margaret will be wheelchair-bound for the rest of her life.
 She has suffered a serious bodily injury.